Fergus Tierney: Johor Darul Ta'zim II

 After the COVID-19 pandemic lockdown was eased, Tierney who was 18 years old at that time, was invited to train with the Penang first team.
 He was also invited to train with Johor Darul Ta'zim and in early 2022, signed a professional contract with the Malaysia Super League giants where he was coached by former Boca Juniors player Mariano Echeverría.
 He was part of the squad that won the 2022 Malaysia Premier League title.

 Chonburi (Loan)

 On 26 July 2024, Tierney joined Thai League 2 side Chonburi on a season loan.
 On 9 August, 18 seconds into his debut, he scored his first goal, which is also the club's first league goal of the season in a 4–0 win against Suphanburi.
 On 9 December, Tierney's loan contract was terminated alongside Charlie Clough as the club decided on a change of strategy to prepare for the second half of the season.

 Nakhon Pathom (Loan)

 On 5 January 2025, Tierney joined Thai League 1 club Nakhon Pathom United on loan for the remainder of the 2024–25 season.

-On 11 January 2025, he made his club debut by coming off the bench in the 0–3 loss to Nakhon Ratchasima, replacing Sunchai Chaolaokhwan in the 66th minute.
+On 11 January 2025, he made his club debut by coming off the bench in a 0–3 loss to Nakhon Ratchasima, replacing Sunchai Chaolaokhwan in the 66th minute.